Toggle: English / Spanish

 - You abuse alcohol or illegal substances.

-Symptoms of gonorrhea usually appear 2 - 5 days after infection.
+Symptoms of gonorrhea most often appear 2 to 5 days after infection.
 However, it may take up to a month for symptoms to appear in men.

 Some people do not have symptoms.
 They may not know that they have caught the infection, so do not seek treatment.
 This increases the risk of complications and the chances of passing the infection on to another person.